How to Select a Printer Tray with Tray Selector

 End Sub

-If you prefix your macro name with a “!” then Tray Selector will use the function CallByName to call the macro details here.
+If you prefix your macro name with a "!" then Tray Selector will use the function CallByName to call the macro.
 This allows maximum flexibility.

-The following VBA examples shows how this is achieved along with an example of how to make changes for number of copies etc.
+The following VBA examples show how this is achieved along with an example of how to make changes for number of copies etc.

 Sub ClickFirstButton()